akuklev/LiterateKotlin/README.md

 Academic pseudocode assumes the default integer type to be overflow-free as in Python.
 The operator `(/)` is always used as the true division operator even when both operands are integer.
 For integer division, an additional operator `(//)` (as in Python) should be introduced.

 ## Operator attribution and type classes
-In accordance with their mathematical semantics, expressions like `2 + 3` should interpreted as `Int.plus(2, 3)` rather than `2.plus(3)`, i.e. arithmetic operators are considered to be properties belonging to companion objects of the given numeric type rather than methods of number objects themselves.
+In accordance with their mathematical semantics, expressions like `2 + 3` should be interpreted as `Int.plus(2, 3)` rather than `2.plus(3)`, i.e. arithmetic operators are considered to be properties belonging to companion objects of the given numeric type rather than methods of number objects themselves.

 # Semantic extensions